How much compensation can I claim for an electric shock injury?

 - Take photos of the place where you were shocked.
 This will prove very useful in making your claim.
-You will have photographic evidence.
+This could also be done by obtaining CCTV of the incident.

 - Get witness details.
 These are eyewitness testimonies that will also serve to make your claim that much more verifiable.

 - Visit a doctor or hospital for a medical exam, and make sure the injury is fully documented.

 - Write down, yourself, what happened during and after the accident.
 Write about how you had been injured, the pain you felt, details about the doctor visit, the money you spent on medicine and prescription drugs you may have bought.

 - Reach out for a solicitor to help you pursue your claim.
 The evidence you provide will speed up the process.

 If you have finished the first four steps you can contact us for a free consultation and our personal injury claims team will start to work out the best way to go about getting you the electric shock compensation you are entitled too.

 Our staff are here to help you through this process.
 You will not have to pay anything throughout the claims process, and if we lose the claim, you won’t pay us anything, as we will represent you under a No Win No Fee arrangement.
 You truly have nothing to lose.